kimintime/fs13-animation-public/README.md

 ## Instructions

-Follow the link to, to see it in action.
+Follow the link to https://kimintime.github.io/fs13-animation-public/, to see it in action.